OpenEvalProject/evals/manuscripts/elife-24901/v1/manuscript.md

 ## Materials and methods

-## Subjects
+### Subjects

 Sixty subjects participated in this double-blind, placebo-controlled, between-subjects study.
 Each subject was randomly allocated to one of three drug groups, controlling for an equal gender balance in all groups.
 Candidate subjects with a history of neurological or psychiatric disorders, current health issues, regular medications (except contraceptives), or prior allergic reactions to drugs were excluded from the study.
 Subjects had normal or corrected-to-normal vision.
 The groups were matched for age, mood (PANAS; before and after drug administration) (Watson et al., 1988) and intellectual abilities (WASI abbreviated version) (Wechsler, 1999) (Table 1).
 Subjects were reimbursed for their participation on an hourly basis.
 The study was approved by the UCL research ethics committee and all subjects gave written informed consent.

-## Drug manipulation and procedures
+### Drug manipulation and procedures

 To attenuate noradrenergic function we administered 40 mg of propranolol, a non-selective β-adrenoceptor antagonist.
 To attenuate dopamine function we administered 400 mg of amisulpride, a selective D2/3 antagonist.
 These drugs were chosen because of their selective high affinity effects on either one or the other of these two neuromodulators, enabling a specific dissociation of their contribution to metacognitive ability.
 The dosage and timing of both propranolol and amisulpride were based on previous studies that have investigated their effects on cognition (e.g., Ramaekers et al., 1999; Strange et al., 2003; Silver et al., 2004; Strange and Dolan, 2004; Hurlemann et al., 2005; Alexander et al., 2007; Gibbs et al., 2007; De Martino et al., 2008; Kahnt et al., 2015; Kahnt and Tobler, 2017).

 Prior to the task the drugs were administered at two different time points, based upon pharmacokinetic considerations (Figure 1A).
 The first drug was administered 110 min prior to the metacognition task.
 At that time, the dopamine group received amisulpride while the other groups received placebo.
 After 30 min, subjects consumed a second drug.
 This time, the noradrenaline group received propranolol, while the dopamine and placebo group consumed a placebo.
 A placebo group received placebo at both times.
 The task was performed 80 min after the second drug administration.

-## Experimental paradigm
+### Experimental paradigm

 To measure metacognitive ability we applied an adaptive visual global motion detection paradigm, similar to the version in our previous study (Allen et al., 2016), implemented using Psychtoolbox-3 (www.psychtoolbox.org) for MATLAB (R2010a).
 On every trial, subjects viewed a brief burst of motion (250 ms), followed by a forced choice to determine if the overall motion direction was to the left or right of vertical.
 Subjects then rated their subjective confidence using a continuous sliding scale marked at four equal intervals by horizontal lines.
 To prevent response preparation, the starting point of the confidence marker was jittered up to 12% to the left or right of scale midpoint on each trial.
 Subjects had up to 1500 ms to make their motion choice, and 2500 ms to report their confidence.

 At the start of the experiment, each subject was instructed that the goal of the task was to measure their perceptual and metacognitive sensitivity.
 This was operationally defined as their ability to detect motion direction and how accurately their confidence ratings reflected their actual detection performance.
 Subjects first completed a short training session of 140 detection-only trials to establish motion thresholds.
 All subjects achieved staircase stabilization before continuing to the main experiment (the motion direction threshold reached in the final staircase of training was used as the starting point for main task).
 Subjects were encouraged to use the entire scale to report their subjective feeling of confidence, and to carefully reflect on each trial on the decision they had just made.
 Confidence reports were then binned into six equally sized bins for further analysis similar to previous reports (Fleming et al., 2010, 2012; Allen et al., 2017; Hauser et al., 2017).

 On each trial subjects viewed a cloud of 1100 moving black dots of 0.08 degrees visual angle (DVA), presented for 250 ms within a 15.69 DVA circular array at random starting positions and advancing at a speed of 0.06 DVA per frame.
 Dots which moved beyond the stimulus aperture were replaced at the opposite edge to maintain constant dot density.
 To prevent fixation on local motion directions, all dots had a randomized limited lifetime of maximum 93% (14 frames).
 Each motion stimulus was defined by a global motion direction (‘orientation’) to the left or right of vertical.
 Following experiments investigating confidence with global motion stimuli, dot mean and variance were manipulated independently of one another (Allen et al., 2016; Spence et al., 2016).
 To this end, all dots were ‘signal’ dots and the standard deviation of the mean direction was adjusted across conditions.
-On each trial the motion signal was thus calculated using the formula:Dotdirection=(LeftvsRight)∗MeanOrientation+GaussianNoise∗StandardDeviation
+On each trial the motion signal was thus calculated using the formula:

+$$
+Dotdirection=(LeftvsRight)∗MeanOrientation+GaussianNoise∗StandardDeviation
+$$

 To control task difficulty and thus ensure an unbiased estimate of metacognitive sensitivity (Fleming and Lau, 2014), the mean direction of motion was continuously adapted for each subject using a 2-up-1 down staircase, which converges at the limit on a 71% detection accuracy.
 To render the staircase opaque to subjects, and maximize confidence variability, we deployed two separate staircase conditions with a fixed motion variance equal to either 20 or 30 degrees standard deviation.
 Subjects completed a total of 144 trials (72 high variance, 72 low variance) divided evenly between four blocks.

-## Statistical analysis and metacognition modelling
+### Statistical analysis and metacognition modelling

 The goal of our analyses were two-fold: First, we wanted to ensure all groups expressed equivalent perceptual decision making performance, as performance differences can influence estimates of metacognitive ability (Fleming and Lau, 2014).
 Second, we wanted to test for differences in metacognition using signal detection theory (SDT), examining the metacognitive detection performance using an area under the curve for a type-II receiver-operating-characteristics (ROC) (AUROC2) metric (Fleming et al., 2010, 2012).